HaNdTriX/generator-chrome-extension-kickstart/README.md

   * [TabCapture](https://developer.chrome.com/extensions/tabCapture)
   * [tts](https://developer.chrome.com/extensions/tts)

-## App

-Sets up a new Chrome Extension, generating all the boilerplate you need to get started.

-    yo chrome-extension-kickstart

 ## Test Chrome Extension

 To test, go to: `chrome://extensions`, enable Developer mode and load `dist` as an unpacked extension.